Jackie Kopcsak

 jkopcsak@usc.edu

-Jackie received her dance training in Seattle at Pacific Northwest Ballet.
-She has also been a principal dancer for Ballet Bellevue and Wade Walthall’s Evergreen City Ballet.
-Jackie also has significant theatrical experience, performing in several musicals as well as working behind-the-scenes as the Special Event Coordinator, Company Manager and Assistant to the Producing Director at Pasadena Playhouse, State Theatre of California.
+Kopcsak graduated with an M.F.A. in Dance from the University of California, Irvine and a B.A. in History from the University of Washington, Seattle.
+She received her dance training in Seattle at Pacific Northwest Ballet, where she enjoyed performing the works of choreographers George Balanchine and Kent Stowell.
+Kopcsak has also danced significant roles in the classical ballet repertoire as a guest principal dancer for Ballet Bellevue and Wade Walthall’s Evergreen City Ballet.
+Her theatrical experience includes performing in musicals throughout Southern California as well as working behind-the-scenes as the Special Event Coordinator, Company Manager and Assistant to the Producing Director at Pasadena Playhouse, State Theatre of California.